wwu-mmll/photonai/documentation/docs/api/architecture.md

-# Architecture
+# Package Structure
-The photonai package is divided in the following packages
+The photonai source code is divided in the following folders

 * _base_:
   Here reside photonai's core elements such as the Hyperpipe, the pipeline, the pipeline element and all other photonai pipeline specialities.